 The Nano S has a lot of features that put it heads and shoulders above most rivals, particularly in terms of security, says Ripple Coin News reporter Ahmad Derar.
 But the biggest standout feature?
 You don’t need a computer to use the wallet.
 Instead, you can use the device’s LCD screen to make transactions, exchange currency and use related apps with ease.

 Security is key when it comes to hardware wallets, and so far the Nano S has proved unhackable, Crypto Adventure says.
 The team there believes it to be “the most effective and secure choice for managing user’s cryptocurrencies.”

 Reddit user noahgeanbean, who has tried more than 20 crypto wallets, also recommends Ledger’s offering and notes that the Nano S is the most popular hardware wallet available at the moment.

 If there’s one negative about the Nano S, it’s the lack of passphrase derivation support, says Buy Bitcoin Worldwide’s Jordan Tuwiner.
 This feature would let you add custom text onto the provided 24-word recovery phrase.
 So, even if a thief did find your recovery phrase, they still wouldn’t necessarily be able to access your coins.

-Trezor is another highly recommend offline hardware wallet.
+Trezor is another early-mover on the scene as an offline hardware wallet.
 Created by SatoshiLabs, the Trezor was the world’s first hardware crypto wallet.
 Just like the Nano S, Trezor offers full offline storage for your keys, an LCD screen and two-button functionality.